-Following the spin-off, our audit committee (the "Audit Committee") will consist of .
-Our board of directors has determined that is an audit committee financial expert as defined by the SEC.
+Following the spin-off, our audit committee (the "Audit Committee") will initially consist of Mr. Hamilton, Mr. Adams and .
+Mr. Hamilton will serve as the chair of the Audit Committee.
+Our board of directors has determined that Mr. Hamilton is an audit committee financial expert as defined by the SEC.
 The Audit Committee assists the board of directors in fulfilling its legal and fiduciary obligations with respect to matters involving the accounting, auditing, financial reporting, internal control and legal compliance functions of FTAI Infrastructure and our subsidiaries, including, without limitation:

-- assisting the board's oversight of (i) the integrity of our financial statements, (ii) our compliance with legal and regulatory requirements, (iii) our independent auditors' qualifications and independence, and (iv) the performance of our independent auditors and our internal auditors; - preparing the report required to be prepared by the Audit Committee pursuant to the rules of the SEC for inclusion in our annual proxy statement; - reviewing our financial risk and control procedures; and - has the sole discretion to appoint annually our independent registered public accounting firm, evaluate its independence and performance and set clear hiring policies for employees or former employees of the independent registered public accounting firm.
+- assisting the board's oversight of (i) the integrity of our financial statements, (ii) our compliance with legal and regulatory requirements, (iii) our independent auditors' qualifications and independence and (iv) the performance of our independent auditors and our internal auditors; - preparing the report required to be prepared by the Audit Committee pursuant to the rules of the SEC for inclusion in our annual proxy statement; - reviewing our financial risk and control procedures; and - has the sole discretion to appoint annually our independent registered public accounting firm, evaluate its independence and performance and set clear hiring policies for employees or former employees of the independent registered public accounting firm.

 Pursuant to Nasdaq's phase-in rules for newly listed companies, we have 90 days from the date on which we are first listed on Nasdaq to have an additional independent director appointed to the Audit Committee, and one year from the date on which we are first listed on Nasdaq to have our Audit Committee be comprised of three members.
-We intend to take advantage of this phase-in period.
-Each member of the Audit Committee meets or will meet criteria for independence of audit committee members set forth in Rule 10A-3(b)(1) under the Exchange Act.
+Our board of directors has determined that Mr. Hamilton is independent under the standards adopted by Nasdaq and the SEC.
+We intend to appoint a second independent director within 90 days of listing and a third independent director within one year of listing and the Audit Committee will consist solely of independent directors to comply with the Audit Committee requirements.
+Within one year of the listing, each member of the Audit Committee will meet criteria for independence of Audit Committee members set forth in Rule 10A-3(b)(1) under the Exchange Act.

-Nominating Committee
+Nominating and Corporate Governance Committee

-Following the spin-off, our nominating committee (the "Nominating Committee") will consist of .
+Following the spin-off, our nominating and corporate governance committee (the "Nominating and Corporate Governance Committee") will consist of Mr. Hamilton, who will also serve as the chair of the Nominating and Corporate Governance Committee.
 The principal duties and responsibilities of our Nominating and Corporate Governance Committee will be the following:

-- recommend to the board of directors individuals qualified to serve as directors and on committees of the board of directors; - advise the board with respect to board composition, procedures and committees; - · advise the board with respect to the corporate governance principles applicable to us; and - oversee the evaluation of the board of directors.
+- recommend to the board of directors individuals qualified to serve as directors and on committees of the board of directors; - advise the board with respect to board composition, procedures and committees; - advise the board with respect to the corporate governance principles applicable to us; and - oversee the evaluation of the board of directors.